Spyderisk/Access-Tool/README.md

 * SQL queries that are used to extract data from the database
 * Other object types such as macros.
 We do not use other object types, so we have not tested dumping them from Access

-Once kraken is installed and running, the workflow can look like this:
+Once kraken is installed and running, the Access application workflow can look like this:

 1. Make a change to an Access application within Microsoft Access
 2. Outside Access in a directory under Git control, run ```kraken``` with some commandline paramers to dump the context of a database to plain text.
 Run the command ```git diff``` to verify that changes have been made that you expect.